Peeled and chopped carrots

 Mix well and serve over ice.

-Posted at 05:16 PM | Permalink | Comments (0)
+Posted | Permalink | Comments (0)

 Just in time for St. Patrick's Day!